HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to read?

 SAIL codecs (plugins) always try to support as much input pixel formats as possible.
-The list of pixel formats that can be read by SAIL is plugin-specific.
-Use `read_features` to get the list of possible input pixel formats per plugin.
+The list of pixel formats that can be read by SAIL is plugin-specific and is not publicly available.

-For example, some plugins may support just 3 input pixel formats.
-Other may support 10.
+For example, some plugins may be able to read just 3 input pixel formats.
+Other may be able to read 10.

 ## What pixel formats SAIL is able to output after reading an image file?